Income-driven repayment

-income-driven repayment (IDR) is an umbrella term for student loan repayment programs in the United States in which the amount a borrower is required to pay is adjusted based on the borrower's income income and, in some programs, other factors such as family size.
+Income-driven repayment (IDR) is an umbrella term for student loan repayment programs in the United States in which the amount a borrower is required to pay is adjusted based on the borrower's income and, in some programs, other factors such as family size.

 Several different versions of IDR have been available within the William D. Ford Federal Direct Loan Program (FDLP, FDSLP, Direct Loan) and the now-defunct Federal Family Education Loan Program (FFEL).
 They include: